 M54 vs. N52 Powerband & Torque

-Both engines are relatively torquey and very smooth in the mid-range, but the main difference lies in the higher rpm range where the N52 wins with significantly higher power output at 4500+ RPMs and a higher redline.
+Both the M54 and N52 engines are renowned for their smooth mid-range power delivery and robust torque figures.
+The main difference lies in the higher rpm range where the N52 wins with significantly higher power output at over 4,500 RPMs and a higher redline.

-Neither of these engines is known as a crazy powerhouse, but both the M54 and the N52 have more than enough power for driving enjoyment, especially when mated to a manual rear-wheel-drive drivetrain.
-An automatic xDrive model is not the way to go with these engines and may leave you with a bad impression due to added weight, powertrain losses, and altered driving dynamics.
+Neither of these engines is known as a crazy powerhouse, but both the M54 and the N52 have more than enough power for a satisfying driving experience, especially when mated to a manual rear-wheel-drive drivetrain.

 M54 vs. N52 Reliability & Maintenance

-Both the M54 and the N52 could be considered some of the most reliable and long-lasting modern engines ever made by BMW.
-A relatively simple naturally-aspirated design, the proven inline-6 configuration, and under-stressed stout engine blocks make these two powerhouses incredibly dependable even with just basic maintenance and frequent oil changes.
+It’s safe to say that both the M54 and N52 stand as some of BMW’s most reliable and long-lasting modern engines.
+Their simple, tried-and-tested naturally-aspirated inline-6 configuration, and under-stressed stout engine blocks make these two engines incredibly reliable with just basic maintenance and frequent oil changes.

 Both engines are very reliable, but M54 maintenance is cheaper

-Common BMW problem areas can cause trouble in both the M54 and the N52.
-Issues such as the valve cover gasket leaking, plastic valve cover cracking, and oil filter housing gasket leaking are common in both engines.
+While both the M54 and N52 are very reliable, they are not immune to common BMW issues like valve cover gasket leaks, and oil filter housing gasket leaks.
 Water pump failure can happen on the M54, but it’s a much more common maintenance item on the electric water pump of the N52 as the electronics degrade after many heat cycles and the water pump stops functioning.

-On the other hand, some of the most common N52 issues (apart from leaky gaskets) are belt tensioner failure, VANOS solenoids issues, PCV valve failure, and water pump failure.
+On the other hand, some of the most common N52 issues besides the leaky gaskets mentioned above are belt tensioner failure, VANOS solenoid issues, PCV valve failure, and water pump failure.
+Another very common issue of the N52 is the “mickey mouse flange” disintegrating and spilling coolant.
+We recommend replacing that flange with an aluminum one for peace of mind.

 M54 vs. N52 Tune-ability: are these engines tuner-friendly?

-Neither of these engines is particularly known as being a tuner-friendly motor.
-Bolt-ons are a common upgrade for both, the most common being intake, headers, tune, and a less restrictive exhaust system.
+Unfortunately, neither the M54 nor the N52 are renowned for being particularly tuner-friendly.
+Bolt-ons are common upgrades for both, the most common being intake, headers, tune, and a less restrictive exhaust system.

 The M54 can react well to upgraded headers, performance intake, a tune, and an exhaust.
 These upgrades won’t give you massive power gains, but you can expect a noticeable increase of 30hp more or less.

-The N52 is a more tuner-friendly engine, but you’d be better off spending that money somewhere else
+The N52 is more tuner-friendly, but you’d be better off spending that money somewhere else

 If you want massive power, you’d be better off putting that money in an N54/N55 car.
 If budget allows, consider a B58 or S58 powered BMW such as the M340i or M3 as these provide ultimate performance.
 For lovers of the classic NA straight-6, you’d be better off spending that money on reliability and suspension mods for your M54 or N52 BMW.